powerline/powerline/docs/source/configuration/reference.rst

         ``filler`` or ``segments_list``:

         ``function``
-            The segment contents is the return value of the function defined in the :ref:`name option <config-themes-seg-name>`.
+            The segment contents is the return value of the function defined in the :ref:`function option <config-themes-seg-function>`.

         ``string``
             A static string segment where the contents is defined in the